Microfinance Loan Calculator

 Frequently Asked Questions

-Why does effective APR exceed stated rate?
+Why does effective APR exceed the stated rate?

-What makes a microfinance loan worthwhile?
+What makes a microfinance loan worthwhile in practice?

-Should I compare microfinance providers?
+Is it useful to compare microfinance providers?

 Related Calculators